Harbor Bridge Project: Construction

-To assemble the superstructure, box girders which are cast near the bridge site are lifted and brought into place using a self-propelled gantry crane, and then the tendons are post-tensioned before the crane moves to the next segment and repeats.
+To assemble the superstructure, box girders cast near the bridge site are lifted and brought into place using a self-propelled gantry crane, and then the tendons are post-tensioned before the crane moves to the next segment and repeats.

-The structure is slated to be the longest cable-stayed, concrete segmental bridge in the North America.
+The structure is slated to be the longest cable-stayed, concrete segmental bridge in North America.
 If completed before the Gordie Howe International Bridge, also under construction, it will also briefly have the longest cable-stayed span in the North America.
-Using a similar construction method is the nearby John F. Kennedy Memorial Causeway, the first precast concrete post-tensioned segmental box girder bridge in the United States.
+Corpus Christi's nearby John F. Kennedy Memorial Causeway, which has a similar construction method, is the first precast concrete post-tensioned segmental box girder bridge in the United States.

 Construction suspension

 In March 2018, a pedestrian bridge collapse in Florida prompted extensive reevaluation of bridge construction across the United States.
 An NTSB investigation ultimately concluded that the chief probable cause for the Florida bridge collapse was an error in design by the FIGG Bridge Group.
 FIGG was also the engineer for the Harbor Bridge Project.
 This prompted a design review by TxDOT who in 2019 ultimately asked the bridge developer Flatiron/Dragados to remove FIGG and select a different engineering firm.

 In July 2020 the developer designated the new engineer for the project as Arup-CFC, who expected no major changes.
 Construction resumed in August 2021.

 In July 2022 a TxDOT-ordered independent review by International Bridge Technologies found significant design flaws that persisted in its design, including five primary areas of concern.
 TxDOT subsequently suspended work on the bridge.
-The developer Flatiron/Dragados disputes some of these findings, and as of September 2022 discussion are ongoing with TxDOT regarding future construction and potential design remedies.
+The developer Flatiron/Dragados disputes some of these findings, and as of September 2022 discussion were ongoing with TxDOT regarding future construction and potential design remedies.

+Work continues

-TxDOT and Arup-CFC resolved one of the five design issues, deciding to add additional steel reinforcement to the delta box girders, and work has resumed on those sections as of November 3, 2022.
-Construction of the approach spans has continued despite the halt on the main span and towers, and are over 80% complete as of October 28.
+TxDOT and Arup-CFC resolved one of the five design issues, deciding to add additional steel reinforcement to the delta box girders, and work resumed on those sections as of November 3, 2022.
+Construction of the approach spans has continued despite the halt on the main span and towers, and were over 80% complete as of October 28, 2022.
+TxDOT and Flatiron/Dragados resolved the four remaining design issues in April 2023.

+In January 2025, the main span connection of the new Corpus Christi Harbor Bridge was completed when the last southbound segment was installed.